niltonkummer/go-router/README.txt

 trunk/router1:
 . strictly follow Go's idea of "Do not communicate by sharing memory;
            instead, share memory by communicating."
-. avoid sharing data among goroutines (thus avoid locks/mutex); each data has a owner and can only be changed by owner; others have to talk to owners thru channels to access the data . although heavily depending on channel message passing, the implementation is
+. avoid directly sharing memory among goroutines (thus avoid locks/mutex); each data has a owner and can only be changed by owner; others have to talk to owners thru channels to access the data . although heavily depending on channel message passing, the implementation is